koalamer/vsc-labeled-bookmarks/README.md

 ## Status Bar

-The current active group and the number of bookmarks within it are displayed in the statusbar.
+The current active group and the number of bookmarks within it are displayed in the status bar.

 ## Known Issues

-* Bookmark icons might interfere with placing breakponts.
+* Bookmark icons might interfere with placing breakpoints.
 Use `ctrl+alt+b h` to hide/unhide the bookmark icons to avoid this.
 * On Mac the backward navigation shortcut `ctrl+alt+j` is also used by the notebook editor command "join with next cell" with the activation condition "notebookEditorFocused".
 If you happen to be using that, you might want to change the assignment of either of these conflicting  actions.
 If you are not using notebooks, there should be no problem.
 * The content of the bookmarked line is stored in the bookmark itself, and is updated when the line changes.
 If there is an external change to the file, it won't be detected, and the stored line content will be out of sync with the actual.
 * If a bookmark becomes invalid because the file got truncated by an outside action, and it now points to a not existing line, the bookmark's icon will float around at the end of the file.
-I don't want to go overboard with file system watching and what not, so if you see a susppiciously placed bookmark icon, try navigating to the next bookmark.
+I don't want to go overboard with file system watching and what not, so if you see a suspiciously placed bookmark icon, try navigating to the next bookmark.
 If it is in fact invalid, it will get marked as such, and it will be easy to identify and delete it using `ctrl+alt+b d`.